 Through Jesus Christ, thy Son our Lord, Who liveth and reigneth with thee, in the unity of the Holy Ghost, ever one God, world without end.

-AND for your spiritual reading for Lent and beyond, find my newest publication of 31 days of meditations on the Passion of Christ at my Lulu store.
+For your spiritual reading for Lent and beyond, find my newest publication of 31 days of meditations on the Passion of Christ at my Lulu store.
 It teaches us how daily meditation on the Passion, not just in Lent, but throughout the whole year, is beneficial to our spiritual growth and union with Christ, Love Crucified.
-EBOOK AND PRINT COPY NOW AVAILABLE FOR ALL MY WORKS.